How to create an online course when you already know the subject

 Your knowledge is not the bottleneck.
 If you have taught this one-to-one, the course already exists in your head.
 What follows is how to get it out, without the months of production that kill most attempts.

-The most common mistake experts make is building around a subject instead of an outcome.
+Name the single change your course creates, not the subject it covers.
 "Everything about nutrition" is a subject.
 "Build a meal plan you will actually stick to for twelve weeks" is an outcome.
 Nobody pays for subjects.
 They pay for a change in their situation.

-Step 2: Map the shortest path to that outcome
+Step 2: How do you map the shortest path to that outcome?

-Step 3: Start from structure, not a blank page
+Step 3: Should you start from a blank page or from structure?

 In practice, that is three edits to any starting material: